folklorelabs/pockest-care-scheduler/README.md

 - **Divergence2**: The "Age 4" path divergence as specified in the "Evolutionary Paths" section of the [Pockest Guide](https://steamcommunity.com/sharedfiles/filedetails/?id=3003515624#6460421).
     - Default: "R"
     - Type: String ("L", "R")
 - **Stat**: The stat with which to train the Pockest.
+The script will attempt to read the current progress based on the button fill and attempt to train when it is ready.
 Pass an empty string to skip training.
     - Default: ""
     - Type: String ("P", "S", "T", "")